PanagiotisDrakatos/SpringBoot-Registration-Login-ThePerfectExample/README.md

 # Basic Overview
 A simple, but at the same time powerful secure login and signup system, which mixes a lot of microservices together and make a unique choice to adopt it.
 In addition, it comes along with the latest Spring framework Techonologies.
-Furthemore ,this example is composed by a combination of  Spring Boot 1.5.6,Spring Security, Mysql,Hibernate and JPA,  Bootstrap 3 for the form design as well as jQuery for event handling.
+Furthemore, this example is composed by a combination of  Spring Boot 1.5.6,Spring Security, Mysql,Hibernate and JPA,  Bootstrap 3 for the form design as well as jQuery for event handling.

 <p align="center">
   <img src="https://github.com/PanagiotisDrakatos/SpringBoot-MVC-Hibernate-JPA-Mysql/blob/master/Images/login.png">